dbogatic/Crowdsale-Solidity/README.md

 Source: [Pixabay](https://pixabay.com/photos/audience-crowd-event-cheer-945449/)
 #

-The company has decided to crowdsale their PupperCoin (PUP) token in order to help fund the network development.
+The company has decided to crowdsale their PupperCoin (PUPC) token in order to help fund the network development.

 The terms of the crowdsale are: